-Four St. Joseph’s Academy seniors signed national letters of intent on April 12 and will compete at the collegiate level next year.
+Two St. Joseph’s Academy student-athletes signed national letters of intent on November 27 and will compete at the collegiate level next year.
 The signing ceremony was held in the school library.

-WAFB covered the signing ceremony.
+WAFB and WBRZ covered the signing ceremony.
 The student-athletes were also supported by a large gathering of administrators, teammates, coaches, friends and faculty/staff members.

 Mindy Brodhead Averitt